Tasman Bridge Disaster

 The EM2040c is a High Resolution Multibeam Echo sounder, or a shallow water sonar that is able to map the sea floor to 500 metres.
 It’s mobile, can be lifted by a single person and can fit on almost any vessel.
 The system generates a fan shaped acoustic beam called a swath, and this swath can be up to four times the water depth in width.
 It is able to send and receive signals at a rate of 50 times per second.

-Clarence City Council undertook a major project in 2013 to commemorate the Tasman Bridge Disaster, culminating in a major exhibition and a commemorative artwork now installed at Montagu Bay Park.
-As part of this project, oral history interviews were recorded with a number of first hand witnesses to the events of January 5th, 1975.
+In 2013, we undertook a major project to commemorate the Tasman Bridge disaster, culminating in a major exhibition and a commemorative artwork now installed at Montagu Bay Park.
+As part of this project, oral history interviews were recorded with a number of first hand witnesses to the events of 5 January 1975.
 Participants included the first policemen to arrive on the scene, the pilot who was on duty that night, the people involved in salvaging the wreckage, and people whose lives were completely altered by the disaster.
-To listen to these interviews, click below:
+You can listen to the interviews below.

 Dion Dillon was a 19 year old deck hand on the tugboat Cape Perron and recounts his memories of the efforts to rescue the survivors.